simoncblyth/opticks/notes/issues/where_next.rst

   can be derived by non-uniform scaling without implementing separate primitives to support ellipsoids.

-* Very small number of primitives: sphere, box
+* Very small number of primitives: sphere, box, zsphere, cylinder, slab, plane

 * Interactive composited visualization of the ray traced images and rasterized polygonization meshes together with photon propagations thru the geometry